jensmeindertsma/advent-of-code/README.md

 - 2015-11 (165ms)

-Both of these puzzle implementation allocate many String heap objects instead of re-using one buffer (sacrificing the iterator approach for performance).
+This puzzle implementation allocate many String heap objects instead of re-using one buffer (sacrificing the iterator approach for performance).

 ### Refactoring Targets